Policy for Safeguarding

 Staff report all peer on peer abuse, sexual violence and sexual harassment or sexting to the headteacher or DSL.
 The headteacher (or DSL) will talk to the victim and record what has happened (using the cause for concern pro-forma), reassuring the child that s/he has done the right thing by telling an adult.
 The headteacher will then determine the next step which might involve: education for the alleged perpetrator linked to the human development and relationships policy, a consequence, talking to parents, an Early Help Assessment or a referral to MASH.
 Following the incident, a referral to the school pastoral support team might also be appropriate for both the victim and (alleged) perpetrator.

-The Human Development and Relationships Policy and PSHCE Curriculum outline how the school prepares children for age appropriate relationships and physical contact.
+The Relationship and Sex Education and Health Education Policy and PSHCE Curriculum outline how the school prepares children for age appropriate relationships and physical contact.
 It also aims to empower them, helping them to understand that they have dominion over their own bodies and that they are entitled to say no to anything that makes them feel uncomfortable.

 There is potential for children who have previously been looked after to be vulnerable as a consequence of early childhood experiences.
 Staff at Columbia know that where there has been a traumatic start, children’s capacity for coping with everyday stresses can be undermined.
 Staff and volunteers are aware of the potential difficulties and alert to any signs that may give cause for concern.
 Normal safeguarding procedures are followed when concerns are raised.
 Children who have previously been looked after are monitored and when appropriate, referred to the pastoral team for additional support.